SimonChris/AndroidIF/README.md

 1) Install Android Studio if you do not have it already.

-2) If you are not familiar with Android development, you should start by working through a simple beginners tutorial.
+2) If you are not familiar with Android development, you should start by working through a simple beginner's tutorial.
 Once you can get a basic "Hello World" app to run on your device, you are ready to proceed.

 3) Deploy the demo game and check that everything works.